 North Carolina Down Payment Assistance Programs

-You may be eligible for help with your down payment of up to 5 percent of your opening mortgage balance with the NC Home Advantage Mortgage.
-That takes the form of a loan, but it is one that starts to be forgiven in year 11 of your mortgage and will be fully forgiven by year 15.
-But, if you sell, transfer or refinance before year 11, you’ll have to pay back the whole amount.
+This assistance loan starts to be forgiven in year 11 of your mortgage, and will be fully forgiven by year 15.
+If you sell, transfer or refinance before year 11, you’ll have to pay back the whole amount.

-Use the links above to get more information from the North Carolina Housing Finance Agency’s website.
+Use the link above to get more information from the North Carolina Housing Finance Agency’s website.
 And review HUD’s list of other homeownership assistance programs in the state.

 North Dakota Down Payment Assistance Programs

-To qualify, you’ll have to have a family income below certain caps.
+To qualify, you’ll have to have a household income below certain caps.
 And the value of the home you’re buying may also be limited.

 Ohio Down Payment Assistance Programs

 The Ohio Housing Finance Agency has a down payment assistance program through its MyOhioHome.org resource.
-It provides either 2.5 percent or 5.0 percent of the home’s purchase price.
+It provides either 2.5% or 5% of the home’s purchase price.

 Oklahoma Down Payment Assistance Programs

-The Oklahoma Housing Finance Agency offers its OHFA Advantage Program.
-That provides down payment assistance grants (so not repayable) to eligible borrowers.
-Those grants can be 3.5 percent or 5.0 percent.
+The Oklahoma Housing Finance Agency offers its OHFA Homebuyer Down Payment Assistance program.
+This provides down payment assistance loans to eligible borrowers using a 30–year fixed–rate mortgage.
+Those secondary loans can be 3.5% or 4% of the primary mortgage amount.

 To qualify, you’ll likely need a credit score of 640 or better.
 And your household income will be capped at amounts that vary according to family size and the county of purchase.
-There are also limits on the purchase price of the home you’re buying, most commonly $275,665 or $214,925.
+There are also limits on the purchase price of the home you’re buying, most commonly up to $453,100.

 Oregon Down Payment Assistance Programs

-The Oregon Housing and Community Services (OHCS) is involved in down payment assistance programs for first-time buyers.
-They’re intended for “low-and very low-income families and individuals, with particular focus on underserved populations.”
+Oregon Housing and Community Services (OHCS) offers down payment assistance programs for first–time buyers.
+They’re intended for “low–and very low–income families and individuals, with particular focus on underserved populations.”
 Up to $15,000 may be available.